Tips for creating visual concepts, color scheming, and content scheduling

 As you’ve probably noticed, growing a business using Instagram is quite a challenging (but also, rewarding) task.
-The carefully chosen images need to be mesmerising, captions should provide a deeper insight and inspire followers to take further action, the use of mentions and hashtags must be balanced, etc.
+The carefully chosen images need to be mesmerizing, captions should provide a deeper insight and inspire followers to take further action, the use of mentions and hashtags must be balanced, etc.

-And even if you cover all the abovementioned criteria, the engagement will be rather low, if your posts are sent out at wrong times!
+And even if you cover all the above-mentioned criteria, the engagement will be rather low, if your posts are sent out at wrong times!

 No, glaring into a crystal ball cannot provide you with timing insights you need.

 Luckily, social media analytics is a developed, active field, gifting us with research-based data on how certain sites such as Instagram behave.
 Furthermore, it has become relatively easy to monitor user behaviour and peak activity times.